jenssegers/date/README.md

 Laravel
 -------

 There is a service provider included for integration with the Laravel framework.
 This provider will get the application locale setting and use this for translations.
-To register the service provider, add the following to the providers array in `config/app.php`:
+This service will be automatically registered if you use Laravel 5.5+ using the auto-discovery.
+Else to register the service provider, add the following to the providers array in `config/app.php`:

 ```php
 'Jenssegers\Date\DateServiceProvider',